ezrafree/transactions/README.md

 ### To Do

+- <s>Allow filtering by statement of the Transactions List and Transactions Categories views</s>
 - Instead of just a field for rent, set it up so that an array can be used to add in any monthly transactions
-- Allow filtering by statement of the Transactions List and Transactions Categories views

 ### Development